ciciswann/project-writeups/README.md

 *Work in Progress Build*

 This specific build was inspired by one of my favorite youtubers (Ben Eater).
 This has probably been one of my most challenging projects to date because I started at a baseline of knowing absolutely nothing about electrical schematics or electricity in general.
+I would like to make another variation of this project on a printed circuit board (PCB).

 ### Preview
 Final result (image courtesy of eater.net) - I will be posting images of my project and a video of a game I've been working on in assembly once completed. \